-The Washington Academy of Family Physicians (WAFP) is requesting nominations for the 2017 FAMILY MEDICINE EDUCATOR OF THE YEAR (FMEOY).
+In late 2018, the Washington Academy of Family Physicians (WAFP) will be requesting nominations for the 2019 FAMILY MEDICINE EDUCATOR OF THE YEAR (FMEOY).

 The Family Medicine Educator of the Year Award was developed by the WAFP Foundation Board of Directors to recognize Academy members for excellence in teaching, development of innovative teaching models, or implementation of outstanding educational programs.
 One award is presented each year to a full-time, part-time, or volunteer faculty.